TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/functions.md

 In addition, internal message handling will recognise standard messages from node-red and process them.
 So these functions won't always be needed.
 You can also do `uibuilder.set('msg', {/*your object details*/})` which instructs the client to treat the object as though it had come from Node-RED.

 For functions with no descriptions, please refer to the code.
 In general, these will not need to be used in your own code.

+### `convertMarkdown(mdText)` - Convert's Markdown text input to HTML

+Returns an HTML string converted from the Markdown input text.
+Only if the Markdown-IT library is loaded, otherwise just returns the input text.

 ### `elementExists(cssSelector, msg = true)` - Does the element exist on the page?